bplmaps/lmec-main-site/content/education/university.md

 * digital humanities
 * media studies

 We welcome university teachers to [bring your students to the Map Center](#class-visits) for a virtual visit, or to [work with us](#collaborative-learning) in developing a course exercise that draws on historical collections or digital humanities skills.
 For students, we offer [many resources](#student-research) that may be helpful for research papers, presentations, and creative projects.

 ## Visiting the Map Center with a class{#class-visits}

 {{< alert-box type="warning" icon="fas fa-laptop-house" title="Remote instruction only" >}}Due to the continued closure of the BPL and LMEC for the COVID-19 pandemic, all instruction in Spring 2021 will take place remotely.{{</ alert-box >}}

 The LMEC curatorial and library team welcomes university classes to “visit” our collections and exhibition remotely.
 We offer **broad overview lessons** on historical geography, critical cartography, Boston history, and research in the map collections, as well as **thematically-focused discussions** of specific groups of objects or exhibition topics.
 We also offer **instruction in digital methods** for geography and cartography.

 To schedule a remote visit or talk for your class, please fill out this form:

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrO33Vhxfxs0SdOH?backgroundColor=gray" frameborder="0" onmousewheel="" width="100%" height="400" style="background: transparent; border: 1px solid #ccc;"></iframe>

+#### Cost

+Teaching and learning visits are provided without fee.
+However, if you have access to an institutionally-supported budget for curricular extensions, we appreciate any contribution that you can make towards supporting our free programming.

 ## Collaborative learning in the digital humanities{#collaborative-learning}